The June 2023 Educator summit is Now open!

 Throughout the week, students practice the vocabulary words.
 The activities vary from book to book!

-These next three are examples of response pages from a first-grade and second grade classroom (yes, our Engaging Readers are differentiated to reach children of all ages).
+These next three are examples of response pages from a first-grade and second-grade classroom (yes, our Engaging Readers are differentiated to reach children of all ages).
 These are also placed in each student’s vocabulary notebook.
 This type of activity could also extend to your content areas.
 The power of words is endless.

 Engaging Kindergarten Vocabulary Activities and Scieince of Reading Research.
 What does the science of reading say about vocabulary lessons in the primary grades.
 Quick and easy lesson plans to teach vocabulary through authentic texts for kindergarten, first, and second grade.
 Students develop reading comprehension and vocabulary knowledge with these engaging activities.